 ID card, utility invoice).

 If you are in Dunedin or Invercargill, you may have your identity documents verified at the College of Education (145 Union St East Dunedin, or 100 Nelson Street Invercargill).
 The documents can then be used for both the Identity Confirmation and the Police Vetting process.
 If you are not in Dunedin or Invercargill, please have a Trusted Referee (Justice of the Peace, Police employee, school principal) verify your identification documents before you upload them to your portal.
-If you are offered a place on the programme, identification to meet the Vulnerable Children Act 2014 requirement will need to be completed prior to the start of the programme.
+If you are offered a place on the programme, identification to meet the Children's Act 2014 requirement will need to be completed prior to the start of the programme.

 8. Confidential Referee Reports